AsleepCoffee/General-Notes/Programming/C++/Iteration and Conditional Structures.md

 **do-while**

 Unlike for and while loops, which test the condition at the beginning of the loop, the do-whileloop checks its condition at the end of the loop; a do-while loop always executes at least once.
+Iterates until the condition evaluates to false.

     do{